Plumsail/documents-docs/source/flow/how-tos/documents/split-pdf-files.rst

-How to split PDF files in Microsoft Flow and Azure Logic Apps
+How to split PDF files in Power Automate (Microsoft Flow) and Azure Logic Apps
 =============================================================

-This article demonstrates how to split a PDF file with the help of `Microsoft Flow <https://emea.flow.microsoft.com/>`_.
+This article demonstrates how to split a PDF file with the help of `Power Automate (Microsoft Flow) <https://emea.flow.microsoft.com/>`_.

 In this example, we will read a PDF file, split the file to get a specific page and send this page by email.

 This approach can be used to extract a page or a section of a document.
 For example, you may extract specific pages from a contract and send it for approval to the responsible person.

 Our source PDF file has to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.

 Here are just a few of them: